rvrebcev/near-development-101/content/near101_chapter_1.md

-# NEAR development 101 - Smart contract development
+In this learning module, we will learn how to create a smart contract for a decentralized marketplace on the NEAR blockchain.

+We will use AssemblyScript to write our NEAR smart contracts in this learning module.
+Writing AssamblyScript code is very similar to writing TypeScript code.
+But there are a few things specific to writing NEAR smart contracts in AssemblyScript, that we will cover in the following sections.

-## Setup development environment & project bootstrap
+## Setup

-Before jumping to the smart contract itself let's set up a development environment.
+In this first section of the learning module, we will set up our development environment and project.

+In this learning module, we will need to have a version of node.js higher or equal to 12 installed.
+We will also use the package manager yarn, so make sure to have that installed too.

-### CLI tools
+### Install CLI Tools

-As long as we are going to use a terminal heavily some CLI tools must be installed:
-* `node` - NodeJS engine that is needed to run applications, in this case - a ReactJS web application.
-NodeJS 12 or higher is required.
-* `yarn` - is a package manager that we are going to use to build smart contracts
+We will need to install the following CLI tools:
-* `near-cli` - a CLI tool for NEAR that offers an API to interact with smart contracts
+* `near-cli` - a CLI tool for NEAR that offers an API to interact with smart contracts.
-* `assemblyscript` - a smart contracts language
+* `assemblyscript` - a TypeScript-like language for WebAssembly.
-* `asbuild` - a build tool for AssemblyScript
+* `asbuild` - a build tool for AssemblyScript.

-There are no preferences regarding tools versions so we can just install the latest available GA releases.

-For more convenience we install some tools globally:
+You can install the latest versions of these tools globally by running the following commands:
 ```bash=
 yarn add global near-cli
 yarn add global assemblyscript
 yarn add global asbuild
 ```

-For a code editor, you can use any IDE/code editor that supports syntax highlighting for TypeScript so it will work with AssemblyScript too.
+We recommend using a code editor that supports code completion and syntax highlighting for TypeScript to help you write AssemblyScript code.

-The next step is to prepare a project structure.

-### Create project structure
-The next directories and files must be created to proceed with smart contracts:
-* assembly/ - this directory contains smart contracts source code
-* asconfig.json - contains most of the configuration properties
-* assembly/tsconfig.json
+### Project Setup
+Now we will set up our project.

 #### `asconfig.json`
+In our root directory we need to create a file called `asconfig.json`.
-This config provides CLI options and configurations for AssemblyScript like compile targets and whatnot.
+This config file provides CLI options and configurations for AssemblyScript like compile targets.

-By default, it's needed to add the next content to the file.
-By adding this, we just extend the configuration provided by `near-sdk-as`.
+To compile with the `near-sdk-as`, we will need to add the following to our `asconfig.json` file:
 ```javascript=
 {
     "extends": "near-sdk-as/asconfig.json"